Fluoroboric acid: Structure and production

-An anhydrous fluoroboric acid solution can be prepared by adding aqueous fluoroboric acid to an excess of acetic anhydride at 0°C, which produces a solution of fluoroboric acid, acetic acid, and residual acetic anhydride.
+An anhydrous fluoroboric acid solution can be prepared by adding aqueous fluoroboric acid to an excess of acetic anhydride at 0 C, which produces a solution of fluoroboric acid, acetic acid, and residual acetic anhydride.

 Acidity

-The acidity of fluoroboric acid is complicated by the fact that its name refers to a range of different compounds, e.g. [H(CH3CH2)2O]+[BF4]− (dimethyloxonium tetrafluoroborate), [H3O]+[BF4]− (oxonium tetrafluoroborate), and HF*BF3 (hydrogen fluoride-boron trifluoride 1:1 adduct) – each with a different acidity.
+Determination of the acidity of fluoroboric acid is complicated by the fact that its name refers to a range of different compounds, e.g. [H(CH3CH2)2O]+[BF4]− (dimethyloxonium tetrafluoroborate), [H3O]+[BF4]− (oxonium tetrafluoroborate), and HF*BF3 (hydrogen fluoride-boron trifluoride 1:1 adduct) – each with a different acidity.
 The aqueous pK_{a} is quoted as −0.44.
 Titration of [N((CH2)3CH3)4]+[BF4]− (tetrabutylammonium tetrafluoroborate) in acetonitrile solution indicates that H[BF4], i.e., HF*BF3, has a pK_{a} of 1.6 in that solvent.
 Its acidity is thus comparable to that of fluorosulfonic acid.

 Applications

 Fluoroboric acid is the principal precursor to fluoroborate salts, which are typically prepared by treating the metal oxides with fluoroboric acid.
 The inorganic salts are intermediates in the manufacture of flame-retardant materials and glazing frits, and in electrolytic generation of boron.
 H[BF4] is also used in aluminum etching and acid pickling.